-Tocilizumab, which is approved for cytokine release syndrome after CAR T cell therapy, has been studied in nine randomized studies in COVID19 patients 36-43.
-Two randomised trials have shown a survival benefit with the use of tocilizumab.
+Tocilizumab, which is approved for cytokine release syndrome after CAR T cell therapy (for patients aged 2 years and older) has been studied in nine randomized studies in COVID19 patients.
+Two randomised trials have shown a survival benefit with the use of tocilizumab^{33,34}.
 In these two studies, nearly all patients received systemic corticosteroids (82% and 93%).
 The RECOVERY included 4,116 randomised patients.
-In the RECOVERY study, the use of tocilizumab in hospitalised COVID-19 patients with hypoxia (oxygen saturation <92% on air) and systemic inflammation (C-reactive protein $\geq$ 75 mg/L), improved survival (rate ratio 0.85; 95% CI 0.76-0.94; p=0.0028) and other clinical outcomes (discharged from hospital within 28 days, less mechanical ventilation).
+In the RECOVERY study, the use of tocilizumab in hospitalized COVID-19 patients with hypoxia (oxygen saturation <92% on air) and systemic inflammation (C-reactive protein \geq 75 mg/L), improved survival (rate ratio 0.85; 95% CI 0.76-0.94; p=0.0028) and other clinical outcomes (discharged from hospital within 28 days, less mechanical ventilation).
 These benefits were seen regardless of the amount of respiratory support and were additional to the benefits of systemic corticosteroids.
 In a meta-analysis of the other 8 randomized trials, tocilizumab was associated with a non-significant 11% reduction in mortality (rate ratio 0.89, 0.72-1.11).
-After inclusion of the results from the RECOVERY study into the meta-analysis, the mortality rate ratio from the nine trials was significantly reduced (rate ratio 0.86 (0.78- 0.94, p=0.0017).
+After inclusion of the results from the RECOVERY study into the meta-analysis, the mortality rate ratio from the nine trials was significantly reduced (rate ratio 0.86 (0.78-0.94, p=0.0017).
 The use of systemic corticosteroid plus tocilizumab seems to reduce the mortality further.
-In the REMAP-CAP study, the use of tocilizumab or sarilumab in critically ill patients was associated with an improved survival at day 90 (HR 1.61,95% credible interval, 1.25 to 2.08).
-A recent Cochrane analysis concluded that tocilizumab reduced all-cause mortality in patients with COVID-19.
-In the UK, there is now a recommendation to use tociluzumab in hospitalized patients treated with respiratory support.
+In the REMAP-CAP study, the use of tocilizumab or sarilumab in critically ill patients was associated with an improved survival at day 90 (HR 1.61,95% credible interval, 1.25 to 2.08)34.
+A recent Cochrane analysis concluded that tocilizumab reduced all-cause mortality in patients with COVID-1935.